About Julianna Paradisi, RN, OCN

 Dia de Los Muertos.
 Illustration by Julianna Paradisi

 We are entering the holiday season, and nurses begin scheduling their holidays off, and on.
 Not everyone will get what they desire.
 Perhaps it’s not coincidental that ringing in this season is the Latino celebration, Dia De Los Muertos (Day of the Dead, Oct.
 31-Nov.
-2), which is not […]
+2), which […]

 2019-10-30T09:58:35-04:00October 30th, 2019|Nursing, nursing career|0 Comments